You are here

 St Anne’s College, Seminar Room 11

 Charlotte Bronte's Jane Eyre is not only an English book: it exists in over fifty languages, in over five-hundred translations.
 How can we make sense of this multilingual cloud of writing?
 What can we do with it?
-Join Matthew Reynolds, Eleni Philippou, Kasia Szymanska, and Yousif Qasmiyeh to explore the possibilities.
-You will follow many linguistic pathways and encounter several different Janes, all strangely different yet somehow the same.
+Matthew Reynolds, Eleni Philippou, Kasia Szymanska, and Yousif Qasmiyeh explored the possibilities.
+Audiences got to follow many linguistic pathways and encounter several different Janes, all strangely different yet somehow the same.

 The speakers are all attached to Creative Multilingualism’s Prismatic Translation project based at the University of Oxford.

 Crossing Borders, Reaching Home: A Multilingual Translation Workshop

 In response to Brexit, worrying political nationalism, and the tightening of borders, this workshop celebrated the fluidity and movement of language and identities!
 We took poems drawn from the Wretched Strangers literary anthology (2018) and translated them into multiple different languages, before translating our translations back into English.
 Native-speaker graduate students and early-career academics assisted and offered guidance on the translations.
 We closed the workshop by comparing the source poems and their retranslations into English to see what had been both gained and lost in the process.

 Participants should have had at least GSCE level knowledge of any one of the following languages: French, Italian, Arabic, Polish, German, or Chinese.

 The workshop was run by Ania Ready (OUP) and Kasia Szymanska (Oxford) with the assistance of the following language facilitators: Mariana Bonnouvrier (French), Claudio Russello (Italian), Yousif Qasmiyeh (Arabic) and Aoife Cantrill (Chinese).